 Recognition of Awardees

-Awardees are recognized at a formal ceremony in the spring at Government House in Victoria.
+Awardees are recognized at a formal ceremony held in Victoria.
 The Lieutenant Governor and a representative of the BC Achievement Foundation are invited to present the awardees with the Community Award Medallion, designed by Robert Davidson, along with a certificate, lapel pin and letter from the Premier of BC recognizing their achievements.

 Complete the online Nomination form and submit the following information: